 Brian Cox (Frank Perry), Joseph Fiennes (Lenny Drake), Dominic Cooper (James Lacey), Liam Cunningham (Brodie), Steven Mackintosh (Tony Batista), Damian Lewis (Rizza Batista), Seu Jorge (Viv Batista)

 The aging Frank Perry is serving a life sentence in jail.
-When he receives the news that his daughter has become a drug addict, he makes the decision to escape from jail and go to her aid.
-He gathers a group of four others, each bringing different skills, where they conceive of a plan to break through the grating in the showers and escape into the sewers beneath.
+When he receives the news that his daughter has become a drug addict, he makes the decision to escape and go to her aid.
+He gathers a group of four inmates, each bringing different skills.
+Together they conceive of a plan to break through the grating in the showers and escape into the sewers beneath.

 The Escapist was a British-Irish made film that premiered at Sundance and did the rounds of various international film festivals, even some limited theatrical engagements in the US.
-It was the first feature-length film for British director Rupert Wyatt who subsequently went on to some success in the US mainstream, most notably with Rise of the Planet of the Apes (2011) and produced the tv remake of The Exorcist (2016-8).
+It was the first feature-length film for British director Rupert Wyatt who subsequently went on to some success in the US mainstream, most notably with Rise of the Planet of the Apes (2011) and the alien invasion film Captive State (2019), as well as producing the tv remake of The Exorcist (2016-8).
 Wyatt apparently wrote the film at the behest of Brian Cox who wanted a decent leading role for himself.

 The Escapist is largely a prison escape drama.
 At this, it works rather well.
 While not exactly breaking new ground in the treatment of any of its themes, it does all of the familiar scenes involving the planning of the escape, the recruitment of the team, the sadistic inmates, the breakout and the to-the-death struggle to escape reasonably effectively.
 The script has been staged with a double-structure – one concerning the actual breakout, the other the lead-up to and planning of it.
 This comes with a purpose (more on that in the last paragraph).